 If so, cue the burnout.

 If capacity modeling is new to you, that’s okay.
-There are plenty of resources available to help get you started.
+You have plenty of resources available to help get you started.

 Bottom line: Know your capacity utilization.
 If you discover that your team is oversubscribed, you need to act fast.